mo4ki/wcam/README.md

 # wcam
-wcam - script to automatically check the security of your Wi-Fi network<br>
+wcam - script to automatically check the security of your Wi-Fi network.<br>
+This script was written just for fun<br>

 # LICENSE
 license: MPL-2.0<br>